-But even the largest motorhomes and travel trailers have pretty limited storage space, which means every single item you bring should be important… or it should be left at home.
+But even the largest motorhomes and travel trailers have pretty limited storage space, which means every single item you bring should be important.

-You need clothing and food, of course, but probably not as much as you think — and as far as groceries, you can always buy them as you go.
-We find that overpacking is one of the most common beginner mistakes when it comes to RVing, so check out this post on what to leave behind while you’re creating your packing list.
+You need clothing and food, of course, but probably not as much as you think.
+As far as groceries, you can always buy them as you go.
+We find that overpacking is one of the most common beginner mistakes when it comes to RVing.

 6. Bringing Fido?
 Make sure to keep his needs in mind, too.

-Many RVers who take long-term, cross country trips want to bring their four-legged family members, too.
+Many RVers who take long-term, cross-country trips want to bring their four-legged family members, too.
 We totally get it!
-But traveling with pets does add a slight extra layer of complication, so be sure you’re prepared for the realities of pet-friendly travel.
+But traveling with pets does add an extra layer of complication, so be sure you’re prepared for the realities of pet-friendly travel.

 For one thing, you’ll need to call ahead to the campgrounds you’re considering to ensure they allow dogs (or cats).
 While most do, some do not.